alex-r-bigelow/hanpuku/README.md

 ### Official approach: Installing via the Adobe Add-ons Page
 In theory\*, you should be able to just install Hanpuku is via the [Adobe Add-ons](https://creative.adobe.com/addons/products/15087) page with one click.

 \* Adobe's add-on system is *very* broken.
 In practice, I've found that you have to mess with your Creative Cloud settings, and possibly completely uninstall / reinstall Illustrator itself to get it to work.
 Even when it does work, it can take a few minutes for extensions to show up in the Creative Cloud "Activity Stream" (the Home tab of the desktop app) after clicking "Install"... and only then can you quit / reopen Illustrator to see it in action.
-If you run into any of these issues, the ZXPInstaller way or installing from source may be easier.
+If you run into any of these issues, installing from source may be easier.

 ### Hard Core approach: Installing via the source code
-This way is a little trickier, but many users (myself included) have had problems with Adobe Add-ons.
-If you've tried the Add-on approach, it's a good idea to click "Remove" on the add-on page before you start, just to be safe.
+This way is a little trickier, but many users (myself included) have had problems with Adobe Add-ons; if neither of the above two approaches work, this is your best shot.
+Or if you want to help with development, this is how you'll want to get set up.

 #### Step 1
 With Illustrator closed, open the terminal and type or paste these commands: